Frances Bemis: Death

-On January 23, 1974, her friend and close neighbor on Marine Street, fellow socialite Athalia Ponsell Lindsley (once in a relationship with Joseph P. Kennedy Jr.), was hacked to death with a machete on Lindsley's front porch.
+On January 23, 1974, her friend and close neighbor on Marine Street, fellow socialite Athalia Ponsell Lindsley, was hacked to death with a machete on Lindsley's front porch.
 Another neighbor was indicted and tried for the crime but was acquitted.
 The investigation into the crime was fraught with controversy and no one else was charged in the murder.
 Bemis, who may have been gathering information for a book, alluded to the fact that she had information pertinent to the case.
 On November 3, 1974, she went out for her evening walk and never returned.
 Her body was discovered about 7 p.m. a block and a half from her house, her skull crushed by a cement block.
-Her murder, like Ponsell Lindsley's, remains unsolved.
+Her murder, like Lindsley's, remains unsolved.